searica/MoreVanillaBuildPrefabs/README.md

 ## Known Issues

-#### Custom Armor Stand Clipping
-Placing armor on the Male Armor Stand and Female Armor Stand prefabs have clipping issues where not all of the armor is displayed.
+**Custom Armor Stand Clipping**: Armor placed on the Male Armor Stand and Female Armor Stand prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.

 ## Planned Improvements
 - Resolve known issues.
-- Patch and enable more prefabs.
+- Patch and enable more prefabs by default.
+- Automatically add missing sfx to placement and deconstruction of prefabs based on the required crafting station.
 - Consider adding vanilla functionality to custom pieces like sitting in chairs.
-- Add sfx to placement and deconstruction of black marble prefabs.

 ## Compatibility
-This is a non-exhaustive list.
+These are a non-exhaustive lists.

 ### Partial Incompatiability
 - WackysDatabase (by WackyMole)